 It was only a game and started like all the others but somehow, felt different from the beginning.
 He seemed interested but puzzlingly, resisted her charms.
 She continued but he remained cool to her but polite.
-She knew he was interested but didn’t know what was wrong, so finally she changed her method and approached him as she wished he would.
+She knew he was interested but didn’t know what was wrong, so finally she changed her method and approached him in the way she had hoped he would.

-He continued to resist but finally relented and agreed to have a meal with her and talk.
+He continued to resist her advances but finally relented and agreed to have a meal with her and talk.

-But it did not go like she planned and talk was all that occurred even though she tried to take it further.
-She came away confused but somehow with grudging respect for this man… and a desire to continue the relationship, not because of the game, the challenge, but for herself.
+But it didn’t go like she planned and talk was all that occurred, even though she tried to take it further.
+She came away confused but with grudging respect for this man… and a curious desire to continue the relationship, not because of the game, the challenge, but for herself.

-Her sister questioned her relationship with the chosen but she denied any true feelings for him.
-But she knew she was lying for the feelings that were kindled within her, feelings she had never experienced before were real.
+Her sister questioned her relationship with the chosen as “the game” progressed but she denied any true feelings for him.
+But she knew she was lying for the feelings that had been kindled within her, feelings she had never experienced before were real.
 And she craved more of them.

-But her sister also suspected the truth and kept a close watch, for this was something not of the true nature of their kind….. and she began to resent what her sister was experiencing.
+But her sister also suspected the truth and kept a close watch, for this was something not of the true nature of their kind….. but she began to resent what her sister was experiencing none there less.

-Though not her true name, he knew her by Miko and he finally started letting his feelings toward her show and the relationship blossomed.
-It was no longer a game now, but something deep and real….. and her sisters resentment grew to become true jealousy.
+Though not her true name, he knew her by Miko and he finally started showing the feelings toward her that she had been after from the beginning and the relationship blossomed.
+It was no longer a game now, but something deep and real, for she had learned and now experienced those feelings herself.

-Ultimately, they mutually came to the agreement that they were to be wed and a small, private ceremony was planned.
+Eventually, they agreed that they were to wed and a small, private ceremony was planned.
 But when the time came to exchange vows.
 Her sister appeared unexpectedly, approached the couple in human guise of her own,

 and without a word, reached out, grabbed the mask which only she could see, and dashed it to the floor, breaking the mask and the image spell, revealing to all present, her true nature.

-Horrified at the thought of what her love might be thinking, all she could think to say was “ I am so sorry, it wasn’t suppose to be like this” then turned and ran.
+Horrified at the thought of how her love might react, all she could think to say was “ I am so sorry, it was just a game, It wasn’t suppose to be like this...” then turned and ran.